Cute Beagle eating grass by a tree.

 1. Your Dog May Eat Grass Because He is Bored

-I think that eating grass was also a way that my dogs dealt with their anxiety and grief of losing their home and family.
+Sometimes dogs try to entertain themselves if they are out in the yard and not a lot is going on.
+They may eat grass as something to do.
+Eating grass was also a way that my dogs dealt with their anxiety and grief of losing their home and family.
 Even though they have been part of my home and family now for over two years, they have stuck to their grass habit!
 Some learned behaviors don’t change.

 2. Free Snacks